 Mark W. Kroloff.
-Nominee.
 Mr. Kroloff has served as a director on our board since February 2009.
 Since January 2010, he has been a principal at First Alaskan Capital Partners, LLC, an investment firm.
 From May 2005 to December 2009, he was Senior Executive Vice President and Chief Operating Officer of Arctic Slope Regional Corporation ("ASRC"), an Alaska Native regional corporation formed pursuant to the Alaska Native Claims Settlement Act.
 From 2001 to April 2005, Mr. Kroloff was Chief Operating Officer of Cook Inlet Region, Inc., also an Alaska Native regional corporation.
 Prior to that, from 1989 to 2001 he was Vice President and General Counsel of Cook Inlet Region, Inc. He also serves on the board of managers for Trilogy International Partners, LLC.
-Mr. Kroloff's present term as a director on our board expires at the time of our Annual Meeting.
+Mr. Kroloff's present term as a director on our board expires at the time of our 2017 annual meeting.

 Stephen R. Mooney.
+Nominee.
 Mr. Mooney has served as a director on our board since January 1999.
 He has been a Partner at Chessiecap Securities, Inc., an investment bank specializing in technology and telecommunications services based in Maryland since 2012.
 From April 2010 to 2012, Mr. Mooney was a Managing Director with the McClean Group, LLC, a national financial advisory services firm.
 From February 2008 to November 2009, Mr. Mooney was Vice President, Business Development for Affiliated Computer Services, Inc., a global information technology and business process outsourcing company.
 From January 2006 to September 2007, he was Executive Director, Business Development of VerizonBusiness, a unit of Verizon.
 Prior to that, he was Vice President, Corporate Development and Treasury Services at MCI beginning in 2002.
-From 1999 to 2002, he was Vice President of WorldCom Ventures Fund, Inc. His present term as a director on our board expires at the time of our 2015 annual meeting.
+From 1999 to 2002, he was Vice President of WorldCom Ventures Fund, Inc. His present term as a director on our board expires at the time of our Annual Meeting.

 James M. Schneider.
 Mr. Schneider has served as a director on our board since July 1994.
 He has been Chairman of Frontier Bancshares, Inc. since February 2007.
 Prior to that, Mr. Schneider had been Senior Vice President and Chief Financial Officer for Dell, Inc. from March 2000 to February 2007.
 Prior to that, he was Senior Vice President - Finance for Dell Computer Corporation from September 1998 to March 2000.
+From 2012 to the present Mr. Schneider has been an Operating Partner for Lead Edge Capital.
 He served on the board of directors of GAP, Inc. from September 2003 to October 2010.
-Mr. Schneider also served on the board of directors of Lockheed Martin Corporation from December 2005 to August 2010.
+Mr. Schneider also served on the board of directors of

+Lockheed Martin Corporation from December 2005 to August 2010.
 His present term as a director on our board expires at the time of our 2016 annual meeting.